Do Endowment Plans Still Suit Your Saving Needs? Here’s What We Think.

 Saving for retirement comes with its fair share of challenges and headaches, given the number of ideas and plans out there, all of which claim to guarantee high, secure returns.
 Amidst the confusion and uncertainties about the future, endowment plans are slowly emerging as reliable investment vehicles were given their predictable returns.

 So what are endowment plans?
 What makes them ideal for people looking for solid returns over short or long periods?

 Simply put, an endowment plan, or endowment policy, is a type of savings plan offered by insurance companies that allow people to accumulate wealth for a given period.
 After maturity or end of a policy term, insurance companies pay back the agreed amount which is usually higher than the principal amount, most of the time.

-Insurance companies use policyholder’s regular contributions or lump sum payment, to invest and generate returns.
+Insurance companies use policyholder’s regular contributions or lump sum payments, to invest and generate returns.
 At Maturity, a policyholder is normally paid the principal amount as well as bonuses made from investments over the agreed period.

-Endowments are not entirely for retirement saving purposes, but they can be used to save for things like children education fees or for a future property acquisition.
+Endowments are not entirely for retirement saving purposes, but they can be used to save for things like children education fees or for future property acquisition.

-Endowments plans have grown in popularity in Singapore because of their potentially high returns depending on the amount invested and insurance company.
+Endowments plans have grown in popularity in Singapore because of their potentially high returns depending on the amount invested and the insurance company.

 Why Purchase an Endowment Plan?